esford3/HSV529_manuscript/README.md

 - Supplementary Figure 5.
 Gating strategy and CMP results to identify HSV-specificity of clonotypes

 Prep Code:
-Repertoire tracking
+- Repertoire tracking
-Supp tables 4, 5
+- Supp tables 4, 5 (listed as 6)